 1. ORION: One health surRveillance Initiative on harmOnization of data collection and interpretatioN

-The aim of this project is to stablish an integrated strategy for inter-institutional collaboration and transdisciplinary knowledge transfer between veterinary and public health institutions in the area of One Health surveillance (OHS).
+The aim of ORION is to establish an integrated strategy for inter-institutional collaboration and transdisciplinary knowledge transfer between veterinary and public health institutions in the area of One Health surveillance.
 This will be achieved through an interdisciplinary collaboration of 13 veterinary and/or public health institutes from 7 European countries.

 The expected results of this project are: